Nanji-Freddy/datalakes_creation_on_premise/README.md

-Here is the structured **README** file incorporating the architecture, business intelligence (BI) aspects, and relevant visuals based on your project documentation.

----

 # **Data Lake Creation on Premise**

 This project demonstrates the creation of a local data lake leveraging **MinIO**, **Apache Iceberg**, **Apache Spark**, **StarRocks**, **Mage**, and **Docker**.
 It establishes a robust infrastructure for scalable data ingestion, transformation, and querying, enabling efficient analytics in an on-premise environment.